dgeb/ember_data_example/README.md

 This is a simple Rails 3.2 app created to demo [Ember.js](https://github.com/emberjs/ember.js), [Ember-Data](https://github.com/emberjs/data) and [Active Model Serializers](https://github.com/rails-api/active_model_serializers).
-It uses the edge versions of Ember (post 1.0.pre) and Ember Data, and therefore may be unstable.
+It uses the edge versions of Ember and Ember Data.

 The app itself is a simple, single-page contact manager styled with Twitter Bootstrap.